Social distancing, hand washing, and other preventive measures

-Around the world, there are currently over 100 different COVID-19 vaccines in various stages of testing and development: preclinical work using animal models, followed by Phase 1 (safety), Phase 2 (optimal dose, schedule, and proof of concept), and Phase 3 (effectiveness, side effects) trials in humans.
+Around the world, there are currently over 70 different COVID-19 vaccines in various stages of testing and development: phase 1 (safety), phase 2 (optimal dose, schedule, and proof of concept), and phase 3 (effectiveness, side effects) trials in humans.

 The following three vaccine approaches are among the first to be tested clinically in the United States.

-- A vaccine created by Moderna in Cambridge, Massachusetts, uses a type of molecule called messenger RNA (mRNA) that can be mass-manufactured very rapidly.
-In this vaccine, mRNA induces human cells to make a molecule called the spike protein, which studs the surface of the coronavirus and enables it to enter human cells.
-The vaccine then triggers the immune system to make antibodies against the spike protein.
-Phase 1 human trials were started in March 2020 by the NIH.
-Initial results have shown the vaccine is safe and generates high levels of neutralizing antibodies.
-The vaccine is expected to enter Phase 3 clinical trials in July 2020.
+- Two vaccines, one created by Moderna and the other created by Pfizer and BioNTech, use a type of molecule called messenger RNA (mRNA) that can be mass-manufactured very rapidly.
+In these vaccines, mRNA induces human cells to make a protein that looks just like the spike protein that studs the surface of the coronavirus and enables it to enter human cells.
+The vaccine then triggers the immune system to make antibodies against the actual spike protein if a person is exposed to the virus.
+Both companies announced promising phase 3 trial results in company press releases in November 2020.

 - Another hybrid vaccine uses a human common-cold adenovirus to deliver the coronavirus spike protein into the body.
 That platform was developed by Harvard Medical School scientists in collaboration with Johnson and Johnson.
-This vaccine launched Phase 1/2 clinical trials in July 2020.
+This vaccine is in phase 3 trials.

-In animal models, all three vaccines provide protective immunity against SARS-CoV-2, the COVID-19 virus.
-Upcoming trials will help establish their long-term effectiveness and potential side effects.
+In animal models, all four vaccines provide protective immunity against SARS-CoV-2, the COVID-19 virus.
+Ongoing trials will help establish their effectiveness in real-world circumstances and potential side effects.
 A central question will be how long protection might last.

 Is a person who has been infected with coronavirus protected from becoming infected again?